donotdespair/BayesianECCCGARCH/README.md

 The project contains the following files:

-- [`BayesianECCCGARCH.pdf`](https://gitlab.com/tomaszwozniak/BayesianECCCGARCH/-/blob/master/BayesianECCCGARCH.pdf) a vignette presenting the model and R codes
+- [`BayesianECCCGARCH.pdf`](https://gitlab.com/tomaszwozniak/BayesianECCCGARCH/-/blob/master/BayesianECCCGARCH.pdf) a vignette presenting the model and R code
 - `BayesianECCCGARCH.R` containing the utility functions
 - `BayesianECCCGARCH-example.R` presenting an application of the functions in a simple example
 - `priorConstant-M0-shrinkage.R` reproduction of the results from the paper for one of the models
 - `priorConstant-M1-shrinkage.R` reproduction of the results from the paper for another model
 - `dataECB.RData` data used in the paper

-## Downloading the codes
+## Downloading the code

-To download the codes simply click on the download icon on the top of this page
+To download the code simply click on the download icon on the top of this page

 ![](gl-download.png)